cdmanning/cdmanning/README.md

 <h2 align='center'>
-📫 You can reach me at:
+📫 You can reach out to me by:
 </h2>
 <span >
   <div align="center">